dashingsoft/pyarmor/src/user-guide.md

 ### Use Decorator to Protect Code Object

-When restrict mode is disabled, there is another way to proetect code object can not be accessed out of obfuscated scripts:
+When restrict mode is disabled, there is another way to proetect code object not be accessed out of obfuscated scripts.

-Use decorator `wraparmor`
+First define decorator `wraparmor`

 ```python